CtrlK

 Progressive Disclosure

-The content is reasonably well-structured with clear sections and a quick reference table, but it's a long monolithic document (~180 lines) that could benefit from splitting detailed sections (e.g., diagram types, table operations) into separate reference files.
-No external file references are provided for deeper content.
+The content is well-structured with clear headings and a quick reference table, but it's a long monolithic file (~180 lines) that could benefit from splitting detailed sections (e.g., diagram types, table operations) into separate reference files.
+There are no references to external files for deeper content.
+The quick reference table at the end is a good navigation aid.

 2 / 3